PLEASE NOTE: Charlotte is not taking on any new clients until further notice.

 Consultations are designed to find the best tips, plans and strategies for you – not just when you are ‘being good’ but also when stress hits and it becomes more of a challenge to look after yourself.

 There are several levels of package you can choose, depending of the level of support and investigation you need – see more info here.
-To discuss what is right for you and discuss options, you can book in a free 15 minute chat here.
-Time frames for long-term change and addressing issues such as IBS, anxiety and sleep are usually best achieved over a 3 month period.
+Time frames for long-term change and addressing issues such as burnout, fatigue issues, autoimmunity, IBS, anxiety and sleep are usually best achieved over a 3 month period.

 In a first consultation, we will agree a framework so you can feel free to ask questions and check-in via email or phone between consultations as works best for you.
 It is vital for motivation and body awareness that you feel fully supported and understand the reasons behind any changes you feel.
 All communications between us are completely confidential.

 The Consultation Process:

-- Initially you fill in an in-depth questionnaire, so that we know where to begin in discussion of your diet, health history, family history, lifestyle, routines and any other relevant areas.
-This can be filled in regularly for you to see and monitor progress.
+- Initially you fill in a questionnaire, so that we know where to begin in discussion of your diet, health history, family history, lifestyle, routines and any other relevant areas.

 - I will then explain exactly what I feel is happening within your body systems from a functional perspective – ie how this links to areas within your health that you wish to address.